NYCGuide

 Hudson Yards is a massive real estate development that calls itself a neighborhood, if that neighborhood was created for a particularly rich Sim, or Kendall Roy.
 There’s a big luxury mall with an NFT store, an Equinox, and shiny glass office buildings with sweeping views of the big luxury mall and Equinox.

 When the mall opened in 2019, the only reason to go there involved a paycheck.
-But with a bunch of new restaurants worth going to, it's finally lured us in.
-Here’s where to go in Hudson Yards for everything from elegant temaki and Spanish tapas to live-fire Mediterranean cooking and some of the city’s best Italian food.
+But with a bunch of restaurants worth going to, it's finally lured us in.
+Here’s where to go in Hudson Yards for everything from elegant temaki and Spanish tapas to live-fire Mediterranean cooking and one of our favorite Italian restaurants in the city.

 THE SPOTS